Lakeview Surgery Center and its organized health care arrangement

 INCIDENTAL DISCLOSURES.
 Occasional incidental, unintended disclosures of your medical information which might occur during a permitted use or disclosure (e.g., information overheard during a discussion regarding your care with you or a member of your family).
 We will take reasonable steps to avoid these types of disclosures.

 YOU AND YOUR AUTHORIZATION.
-Uses and disclosures medical information not covered by this Notice or the laws that apply to us will be made only with your written permission.
-If you give us permission to use or disclose medical information about you, you may revoke (take back) that permission, we will no longer use or disclose medical information about you for the reasons set forth in your written authorization.
+Uses and disclosures of medical information not covered by this Notice or the laws that apply to us will be made only with your written permission.
+If you give us permission to use or disclose medial information about you, you may revoke (take back) that permission, in writing, at any time.
+If you revoke your permission, we will no longer use or disclose medical information about you for the reasons set forth in your written authorization.
 We are unable to take back any disclosures we have already made with your permission.

 ACCOUNTING.
 You have the right to receive a list of certain disclosures of your medical information made by us or our business associates.
-You must state a time period for your request, which may not be longer than six years and may not include dates before April 14, 2003.
+You must state a time period for your request, which may not be longer than six years.
 The first list in any 12-month period will be provided to you for free; you may be charged a fee for each subsequent list you request within the same 12-month period.
+Your right to an accounting of disclosures does not include disclosures for disclosures for treatment, payment or health care operations and certain other types of disclosures, for example; as part of a facility directory or disclosure in accordance with your authorization.
+Requests must be in writing.
+You may contact the Privacy Officer to obtain a form to request an accounting or disclosures.

 CONFIDENTIAL COMMUNICATIONS.
-You have the right to request that we communicate with you about medical matters in a certain location.
+You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we contact you only at work or only by mail.
-You request must specify how or where you wish to be contacted, and we may require you to provide information about how payment will be handled.
+Your request must specify how or where you wish to be contacted, and we may require you to provide information about how payment will be handled.
 We will agree to your request if it is reasonable.

 PAPER NOTICE.
-You have the right to receive paper copy of this notice.
-You may ask us to give you a copy of this Notice any time.
+You have the right to receive a paper copy of this notice.
+You may ask us to give you a copy of this notice any time.

 HOW TO EXERCISE THESE RIGHTS.
-All requests to exercise your privacy rights must be in writing.
+All requests to exercise these rights must be in writing.
 We will follow written policies to handle requests, and we will notify you of our decision or actions and your rights.
-Contact the Privacy Officer at the contact information at the end of this Notice or to obtain request forms.
+Contact the Privacy Officer at the contact information at the end of this Notice for more information or to obtain request forms.

 COMPLAINTS.
-If you believe your privacy rights have been violated, you may file a complaint with the Facility using the contact information at the end of this Notice.
-You may also submit a complaint with the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a compliant with the Facility using the contact information at the end of this Notice.
+You may also submit a compliant with the Secretary of the Department of Health and Human Services.
 All complaints must be submitted in writing.
-You will not be penalized or retaliated against for filing a complaint.
+You will not be penalized or retaliated against for filing a compliant.

 QUESTIONS.
-If you have questions about this Notice, please contact the Privacy Officer or the Executive Director of the Center at the telephone number listed.
+If you have questions about this Notice, please contact the Privacy Officer or the Executive Director of the Center at the telephone number listed on the back of this brochure.

 About This Notice